apache/beam/website/www/site/content/en/blog/unit-testing-in-beam.md

 When testing Beam pipelines, we recommend the following best practices:

-1) You don’t need to write any unit tests for the already supported connectors in the Beam Library, such as `ReadFromBigQuery` and `WriteToText`.
+1) Don't write unit tests for the already supported connectors in the Beam Library, such as `ReadFromBigQuery` and `WriteToText`.
 These connectors are already tested in Beam’s test suite to ensure correct functionality.
 They add unnecessary cost and dependencies to a unit test.

 2) Ensure that your function is well tested when using it with `Map`, `FlatMap`, or `Filter`.
 You can assume your function will work as intended when using `Map(your_function)`.
 3) For more complex transforms such as `ParDo`’s, side inputs, timestamp inspection, etc., treat the entire transform as a unit, and test it.